 5. Know What’s on the Horizon

 According to eMarketer, healthcare and pharma digital ad spending at the B2B level will cross the $1 billion threshold in 2021, and is estimated to climb up to $1.35 billion in 2023.
 Digital ads are no longer just targeting patients, but healthcare providers as well, and this overall shift is happening at a rapid pace.
 During the pandemic, pharmaceutical brands needed an alternative way to educate physicians when in-office visits from sales reps were temporarily prohibited.
 As a result, healthcare marketers turned to digital advertising solutions to reach both HCPs and consumers.
-Digital ads also make it possible to help inspire more positive patient outcomes by keeping all parties informed about potential treatment options, and bridging the gap between patients and their providers.
+Digital ads, as well as programmatic CTV ads, also make it possible to help inspire more positive patient outcomes by keeping all parties informed about potential treatment options, and bridging the gap between patients and their providers.

 To learn more about how healthcare marketing agencies can benefit from our solutions, read this blog from Chief Strategy Officer and agency veteran Jen Werther.